EnigmaCurry/script-wizard/README.md

 `yes` is the default here) :

 ```
+# Set the alias to make it easier to use:
+alias confirm='script-wizard confirm'

 # Confirm returns an exit code: 0=yes 1=no :
-if script-wizard confirm "Do you like Linux?" yes; then
+if confirm "Do you like Linux?" yes; then
   echo "Tux is great!"
 else
   echo "Well, thats ok."
 fi

-# But maybe instead you want to record a literal "true" or "false" into a variable?:
+# But maybe you want to record a literal "true" or "false" into a variable?:
-LIKES_LINUX=$(script-wizard confirm "Do you like Linux?" yes && echo "true" || echo "false")
+LIKES_LINUX=$(confirm "Do you like Linux?" yes && echo "true" || echo "false")
 ```

-### select
+### choose

-Present a list of options to the user and have them select a single response from the list:
+Present a list of options to the user and have them select a *single* response from the list:

 ```
+# Set the alias to make it easier to use:
+alias choose='script-wizard select'

-SELECTED=$(script-wizard select "Choose your character class" "Rogue" "Wizard" "Paladin" "Cleric" "Bard")
+SELECTED=$(choose "Select your character class" "Rogue" "Wizard" "Paladin" "Cleric" "Bard")

-# You can use an option from a bash array:
+# You can use an option from a bash array too:
 options=("red" "blue" "greenish orange" "purple")
-COLOR=$(script-wizard select "Choose a color" "${options[@]}")
+COLOR=$(choose "Choose a color" "${options[@]}")
 ```